 Strategies to Reduce Expenses

-Another strategy to reduce expenses and make your organization more sustainable is to partner with other nonprofit organizations in your community to share overhead costs.
+Another strategy to reduce expenses and make your organization more sustainable is to partner with other nonprofit organizations in your community.
 This could take the form of using shared office space.
 It could also take the form of bartering, such as allowing a fellow nonprofit to use your conference space in exchange for help with your next fundraising event.

 The Posner Center, based in Denver, Colorado, is an example of a nonprofit with a novel approach to sharing resources.
 The Center fosters collaboration among Colorado-based organizations that work on international development issues.
 The Center's office consists of 50% shared or common space that it rents out to other organizations for meetings and events.